Animal and human bites may cause puncture

 When you have a bite:

 - Stop the bleeding by applying direct pressure.
-See

-- Determine whether other tissues, such as
+- Determine if other tissues, such as

 blood vessels, nerves, tendons, ligaments, joints, bones, or internal organs,